lambdaschmiede/camunda-clojure-plugin/README.md

     (.add (com.lambdaschmiede.camunda.clojure.ClojureProcessEnginePlugin.)))
 ```

-The library is not yet available via Clojars / Maven Public repo, but we are working on that.
+The library is available on Clojars: `[com.lambdaschmiede/camunda-clojure-plugin "1.0"]`

 ## How stable is this?
 Currently this implementation is only used by lambdaschmiede itself, although are presenting it to customers using Camunda.
 It works in our projects, and we will keep maintaining it to guarantee a stable library for our own use.
+Stability and non-breaking changes is one of our main goals for this library.

+## What's up next?
+We'd like to also provide a similar way to create Execution Listeners and Task Listeners in the future or add some helper functions, if we have code in our own software that gets repeated a lot.